-Mason's Science and Technology Campus in Manassas is in Innovation Park, the largest research business park in Northern Virginia, home to technology companies and government agencies conducting cutting-edge research.
-It offers select courses in applied information technology, advanced biomedical science, criminology, education, kinesiology, mechanical engineering, and more.
-The campus is home to the 300-seat Verizon Auditorium, the Freedom Aquatic and Fitness Center, the Mason Center for Team and Organizational Learning (The EDGE), the Hylton Performing Arts Center, the Institute for Biohealth Innovation, the Biomedical Research Laboratory, and Beacon Hall (graduate student housing).
+George Mason's Science and Technology Campus in Manassas is in Innovation Park, the largest research business park in Northern Virginia, home to technology companies and government agencies conducting cutting-edge research.
+The campus hosts select courses in applied information technology, advanced biomedical science, criminology, education, kinesiology, mechanical engineering, and more.
+It is also home to the 300-seat Verizon Auditorium, the Freedom Aquatic and Fitness Center, the George Mason Center for Team and Organizational Learning (The EDGE), the Hylton Performing Arts Center, the Institute for Biohealth Innovation, the Biomedical Research Laboratory, the Life Sciences and Engineering Building, and Beacon Hall (graduate student housing).
+This campus is also accessible via campus shuttle.